-CP&ID uses its operational understanding and technical expertise to develop mission-based solutions to fit Soldiers’ needs and is the Army’s dominant research and development organization for the application of technologies related to mission command; computing platforms; position, navigation and timing; tactical power; and platform integration and prototyping.
+CERDEC’s Command, Power and Integration Directorate is the Army’s dominant research and development organization for the application of technologies related to mission command; position, navigation and timing; power and operational energy; and platform integration and prototyping.

 CP&ID-developed capabilities ensure that U.S. Soldiers are the decisive force by enabling them to make quick and accurate decisions based on high-quality, relevant information.

-Normally, Soldiers must transport energy in the form of fuel or batteries, which can cause difficult logistical problems.
-CP&ID research in renewable energy sources has demonstrated viable ways Soldiers can generate their own power to avoid energy transportation.
+CP&ID’s research in lightweight, renewable energy sources has demonstrated viable ways Soldiers can generate their own power to reduce logistical burden and increase mission duration.